woodsbagot/WombatDYN/README.md

 This page is momentarily intended to report and keep track of users' [issues and bugs](https://github.com/woodsbagot/WombatDYN/issues).

-Wombat for Dynamo is currently maintained by [Andrea Tassera](https://github.com/Dre-Tas) and [Robert Cervellione](https://github.com/cerver).
+Wombat for Dynamo is currently maintained by [Andrea Tassera](https://github.com/Dre-Tas).
 It has been initially created by Andrew Heumann and Brian Ringley.